Both retailers and manufacturers will no doubt be familiar with SKUs and their role within the supply chain and buying process.

 What is a SKU?

-SKU is an essential piece of information for each product and ensures straightforward and correct identification throughout the production chain, inventory tracking and sales.
+By providing a unique piece of information for each product, SKUs help to ensure simple and correct identification throughout the production chain, inventory tracking and sales.

 For example, in a furniture catalog, if customers usually query measurement data, logically that information should appear in the SKU and be placed near the beginning.

-The product information, summarized alphanumerically, in SKUs should always be sorted from most to least important and include only the most necessary data, to avoid ending up with SKUs that are too long for convenience.
+The product information, summarized alphanumerically, in SKUs should always be sorted from most to least important and include only the most necessary data, to avoid ending up with SKUs that are too long and inconvenient.

-While the SKU is a code that’s established by each seller, there areother identification codes designed to categorize the product according to global requirements.
+While the SKU is a code that’s established by each seller, there are other identification codes designed to categorize the product according to global requirements.
 The characteristics that differentiate UPC and EAN codes from SKUs are as follows:

 - Barcode for scanning